-Learn how to install a dishwasher on this GardenFork DIY video.
-Installing a dishwasher is not hard, watch our how-to video below.
-To learn how to remove a dishwashwer, watch this video first.
+Learn how to install a dishwasher with this video I made for you.
+Installing a dishwasher is not hard, nor is it rocket science.
+If you have to remove an old dishwashwer, see my video on dishwasher removal.
 The hardest part might be buying a new dishwasher and then reading the installation instructions.

 How to install a dishwasher, the GardenFork way